A Wanton Wife

 I saw a little frog hiding in the corner on a lily pad.

 The speakers released a subdued song, Midnight at the Oasis, by Maria Muldaur as the kitchen, living room and laundry floated briefly before my gaze.
 Everything was neat and orderly, including the nape of his neck where the barber had trimmed his hairline.
-Only his skewed about medical texts suggested disarray but recent study.
+Only skewed about medical texts suggested disarray but recent study.
 His bedroom was on the second level.
 I knew I shouldn’t go up the stairs.

-I thought he was seeking to dance when after he handed me another refilled wine glass, he reached for my left hand clutching my purse.
-Instead, he took hold of the wrist and led me up the stairs, relaxed and calm, as if it was just another part of the apartment to inspect.
+When, after he handed me another refilled wine glass, he reached for my left hand clutching my purse, I thought he was seeking to dance.
+Instead, he took hold of the wrist and led me up the stairs, relaxed and calm, as if it was just another part of the apartment to see.
 The ending lyrics Midnight at the Oasis played as we ascended.

 Midnight at the oasis